DiamondLightSource/pymalcolm/docs/user_docs/counter.rst

 .. image:: counter_1.png

-If you try clicking the increment button a few times you should see the value increase, the reset button should zero it, and clicking on the counter value should let you enter a number yourself.
+If you try clicking the increment button a few times you should see the value increase, the reset button should zero it and clicking on the counter value should let you enter a number yourself.
 Notice that this value will also be validated by the meta object we created, so you can enter ``34.5`` into the counter value, but if you entered ``foo``, you will get a GUI that looks like